muaz-khan/RecordRTC/README.md

 > This section is related to above section "Record Multiple Videos".

-`MultiStreamRecorder.js` now supports `addStream` method; which allows you add additinoal streams on the fly (during a recording):
+`MultiStreamRecorder.js` now supports `addStream` method; which allows you add additional streams on the fly (during a recording):

 ```javascript
 recorder.startRecording();